mgbrian/tradr/README.md

 If the web UI is needed, you must start the whole system (using the instructions from the `Running the App` section):

-...then call the API via gRPC (you can't use the raw API in this case -- gRPC is pretty optimized anyway and this only adds minor overhead):
+...then call the API via gRPC (you can't use the raw API in this case -- gRPC is pretty optimized anyway and only adds minor overhead):

 ### grpc_client_example.py